-This is a useful message for when you receive a request to connect but the other person hasn’t personalised their request and it isn’t immediately obvious why they want to link with you.
+This is a useful message for when you receive a request to connect but the other person hasn’t personalised it and it isn’t immediately obvious why they want to link with you.

 Thank you for your invitation to connect.

-I don’t think we have met in person (forgive me if we have!)
+I don’t believe we have met in person or on other social media platforms before (forgive me if we have!)

-I am very much open to connecting with people I haven’t met and who are willing to build a relationship but I would love to know what it is about my profile that motivated you to invite me to connect with you.
+I am very much open to connecting with people I haven’t met and who are willing to build a relationship so I would love to know what it is about my profile that interested you and how you hope we might both benefit from the connection.

 Example ‘thank you for connecting’ message